Dynatrace/dynatrace-configuration-as-code/documentation/docs/commands/deploying-projects.md

 # Deploy projects

-The `monaco` tool can deploy a configuration or a set of configurations in the form of project(s).
+The `Monaco` tool can deploy a configuration or a set of configurations in the form of project(s).
 A project is a folder containing files that define the configurations to be deployed to a environment or a group of environments.
 This is done by passing the `--project` flag (or `-p` for short).

 ## Running the tool